whitep4nth3r/p4nth3rball/README.md

 # P4nth3rBall!

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 Because everyone needs more interactive Twitch stream games!

 ### To play P4nth3rBall!

-Type `!ball` in chat.
+Redeem the `Roll the P4nth3rBall!` reward in chat and ask the ball a question.

 ---

-Built live on [twitch.tv/whitep4nth3r](https://twitch.tv/whitep4nth3r) with help from the chat!
+## Built live on [twitch.tv/whitep4nth3r](https://twitch.tv/whitep4nth3r) with help from the chat!
----

 ## Contributors ✨